erlang/otp/erts/emulator/internal_doc/GarbageCollection.md

 ![Garbage collection: root set scan](assets/gc-rootset-scan.png)

 After [all terms](https://github.com/erlang/otp/blob/OTP-18.0/erts/emulator/beam/erl_gc.c#L1089) referenced by the root-set have been copied, the collector scans the *to space* and copies all terms that these terms reference.
 When scanning, the collector steps through each term on the *to space* and any term still referencing the *from space* is copied over to the *to space*.
-Some terms contain non-term data (the payload of a on heap binary for instance).
+Some terms contain non-term data (the payload of an on-heap binary for instance).
 When encountered by the collector, these values are simply skipped.

 ![Garbage collection: heap scan](assets/gc-heap-scan1.png)